rburkhead/RPiDayActivity/README.md

 ## 2 - Lesson plan

 We will be writing code using IDLE3.
 Normally you might open IDLE3 by double clicking its icon; however, since we'll be using the GPIO ports we need to open IDLE3 using sudo.
-Open IDLE3 using the following in the terminal:
+Open IDLE3 by typing the following in the Terminal:

 		sudo idle3

 Open the PiAlarm.py file.